paul-franke/grpc_webapi/README.md

 It's the session_manager's job to setup a session.
 The external environment is serviced by the WebApi.
 The Internal environment is serviced by gRPC.

-It's the app responsibility to do the bookkeeping of the session information.
-As such it's the responsibility of the session manager to create  a new session.
-The creation and control of actual sessions of not the responsibility of the session manager.
-All in line with the Single responsibility principle.
+It's the app's responsibility to do the bookkeeping of the session information.
+As such the session_manager hands out a token (GUID) for a to be created session.
+The creation and control of actual sessions should be done by another microservice using that token, all in line with the Single responsibility principle.

 The tiny session_manager uses at this moment an in memory cache.
-This will be persisted to the Postgres database in a future release.
+This will be persisted to a Postgres database in a future release.

 ### Design session_manager